Journey Back to Oz: Production history

-For the film's U.S. release, Filmation partnered with a company called Seymour Borde and distributed it through a process called four wall distribution, whereupon the studio rented venues to show it and kept all of the box-office revenue.
+For the film's U.S. release, Filmation partnered producer Seymour Borde and distributed it through a process called four wall distribution, whereupon the studio rented venues to show it and kept all of the box-office revenue.
 Outside the United States and Canada, Warner Bros. distributed the film.

 Music

 The film contains twelve original songs by Sammy Cahn and Jimmy Van Heusen.
 The arrangements and some of the film's score was by Walter Scharf.
-The original songs (which were featured on a soundtrack album released around the time of the film's television release) include the following:
+The original songs (which were featured on a ℗1980 soundtrack album released in conjunction with the film's television airings on the SFM Holiday Network) include the following:

 However, a majority of the film contains library music from other sources.
 One particular piece of music, heard in the opening titles, is The Awakening, a Johnny Pearson composition that was recorded in 1967 (three years after production on this film began).
 While largely familiar to U.S. audiences for its use in this film, it is otherwise known to British viewers as the theme for ITN's News at Ten.
 Coincidentally, another well-known Pearson composition, "Heavy Action" (also known as the theme of Monday Night Football), served as the theme to the syndicated SFM Holiday Network, which ran this film for many years.

-Television version
+Television broadcast

-While Journey Back to Oz was a financial failure in its original theatrical release, the film eventually found an audience through repeated showings on television.
-Filmation sold the TV broadcast rights to ABC in 1976.
-By this time, Bill Cosby was in the midst of his success with Filmation's TV series Fat Albert and the Cosby Kids, as well as starring in a new, but short-lived variety series for ABC, Cos.
+While Journey Back to Oz was a financial failure in its original theatrical release, the film eventually found an audience through repeated television broadcast.
+When Filmation sold the television rights to ABC in 1976, Bill Cosby was in the midst of success with both the Filmation series Fat Albert and the Cosby Kids, and starring in the new Cos variety series for ABC.
 Filmation decided to expand and reformat the film to a Christmas television special.
 The film's theatrical running time was extended to include new live-action connecting segments with Cosby as the Wizard, a character otherwise not seen in the original theatrical release.
-The live-action subplot was to get two lost Munchkins home to spend Christmas with Dorothy, while helping to move the plot along.
+The live-action subplot involved two lost Munchkins, Sprig and Twig, trying to get home to spend Christmas with Dorothy, while helping to move the plot along.
 This extended TV version would later air in a successful syndication run via the aforementioned SFM Holiday Network.
 The last known broadcast of this Christmas version was in 1984 and has not been available since.
 SFM also produced another television version minus the holiday tie-in for broadcast during the rest of the year.
 New live-action sequences for this version were filmed featuring cast member Milton Berle, replacing the Bill Cosby segments.